 - Add the eggs to the creamed butter and sugar one at a time, make sure you beat each egg in well before the next addition.

-- Remove the bowl for the electric mixer stand and sift in the flour, bicarbonate of soda and cinnamon.
+- Remove the bowl for the electric mixer stand and sift in the flour and bicarbonate of soda.

-- Add the mashed bananas and carefully fold through until the mixture has just combined.
+- Add the mashed bananas, vanilla extract and milk and carefully fold through until the mixture has just combined.

-- Spoon the cake mixture into a lined and deep 20cm cake pan (or a 22cm ring tin) and bake for 50 minutes (if cooking in a round tin) or 35 minutes if baking in a ring tin or until the cake is cooked when tested with a skewer
+- Spoon the cake mixture into prepared cake tin and bake for 45-50 minutes or until the cake is cooked when tested with a skewer

-- Preheat your oven to 180 degrees and line the base of a DEEP 20cm round cake tin.
+- Preheat your oven to 170 degrees celsius (fan-forced) and line the base and sides of a 20cm round cake tin.

-- Place the butter and caster sugar into your Thermomix bowl and mix for 20 seconds, speed 2.5 to cream.
-Scrape down the sides of your bowl and mix for a further 30 seconds, speed 3 or until light and creamy.
+- Place the softened butter and caster sugar into the TM bowl and mix on Speed 3 for 30 seconds.
+Scraped down the sides of the bowl and mix for a further 15 seconds, speed 4

-- Add the bananas and eggs and mix for 10 seconds, speed 5 to combine.
+- Add the self-raising flour and bi-carb soda and mix for 10 seconds, speed 4.

-- Scrape down the sides of your Thermomix bowl and mix for a further 7 seconds speed 5 to combine..
+- Scrape down the sides of the bowl and repeat for a further 5-10 seconds or until completely combined.

 Notes